ahollyer/dj-legendary-family/README.md

 # Legendary Family 2.0
-## A simple social media and archive for my family.
+## A simple social media platform and archive for my family.
+### Built with Python/Django
 ---
 Aspen Hollyer